macimax/WIKI_STEPMANIA/Noteskins.md

 };
 return t;
 ```
+If your noteskin contains multiple frames, as most do, StepMania will apply texture coordinate translation to switch between the frames corresponding to each note type.
+This applies to _all_ Sprites that are contained within the actor.

-NoteSkin.lua contains definitions for the sprites in use.
+NoteSkin.lua contains definitions for the actors in use.
 The ``RedirTable`` tells StepMania which Lua files to load for the note sprites in each column.
 Usually in a Dance noteskin, they are all set to Down, and then the ``ret.Rotate`` table is used to specify how many degrees the Down arrow is rotated to transform it into the note for a different column (i.e. rotating down 180 degrees to make Up, 90 degrees for Left, etc).

 If you want to use a distinct graphic for a column's notes - for example, Left, you must;
  * Create a new Lua file for that actor (i.e. ``Left Tap Note.lua``) and a relevant graphic